jcai8649/Calculator/README.md

-A calculator project for finding numbers you need.
+A calculator project for finding numbers.
 Will update will keyboard functions in the future.